To help you decide on the best choice for your family, there are some generalities to consider when comparing private versus public schools.

 Undoubtedly, the private versus public debate will continue for decades to come, and these issues represent just a few of the questions families face.
 It is also important to note that the information mentioned here is fairly generic in nature, and each school and community will be unique.
 In fact, some private schools will appear more like public schools, and vice versa.
 To many families in New York City, for example, the differences between the elite public specialized high schools and other private schools can often appear minimal.

 My advice to families engaging in this debate today?
 Do what’s best for your own family, do your homework, and avoid comparing yourself to others.
-Consult with an expert who can help you sift through all the factors involved.
+You might even consider consulting with an online ISEE/SSAT tutor who can help you sift through all the factors involved.
 And remember, the right answer is what’s right for you and no one else.

 Author: Maurice Frumkin.
 Maurice is President of NYC Admissions Solutions former Deputy Executive Director of High School Admissions, NYC Department of Education.